What is a proctectomy?

 Before you go home, the tubes and drains are often removed.
 Your pain should be controlled,

-and you should be able to eat and drink, but you may have special instructions.
+and you should be able to eat and drink, but you may have special directions.
 You

 will be able to walk and take basic care of yourself.
 But have someone stay with you